Sepidehfahiman1998/netlist-and-bench-generation-with-python-program/README.md

 # netlist and bench generation from yosys output with python program

-developed by Sepideh Fahiman , bachelor student of Computer engineering at University of Tehran.
+developed by Sepideh Fahiman, bachelor student of Computer engineering at University of Tehran,

-under the supervision of professor Zainalabedin Navabi Shirazi
+under the supervision of professor Zainalabedin Navabi Shirazi.

-special thanks to Mohammad rasoul Roshanshah , PHD student of Electrical engineering at University of Tehran
+special thanks to Mohammad rasoul Roshanshah , PHD student of Electrical engineering at University of Tehran.

-You can send your comments specifically to this address  <sepideh.fahiman@gmail.com>
+You can send your comments to this address  <sepideh.fahiman@gmail.com>

 *********************************************************************************************************************************